amueller69/Law-School-Notes/Fall-2018/Contracts/03-Formation_Under_UCC.md

 ### *Paul Gottlieb & Co., Inc. v.
 Alps South Corp*

 P brought action against D seeking damages due to D's nonpayment of bill in a contract to purchase fabric.
 D had grew increasingly discontent with the quality of P's fabrics.
 D asserted counterclaim for breach of warranty.
 Both parties were awarded damages, but D was awarded significantly more in the counterclaim.
 TC asserted that limitation of P's liability in finished goods contract is considered, under UCC, **a material alteration and is thus not part of the contract**.
 P appealed.
 Court identified Florida code adopting UCC which provides standard recitation of the UCC qualified acceptance rule.
 Typically, terms that materially alter a contract would result in surprise if incorporated without express awareness by the other party.
 Thus, D **must show that it cannot be assumed a reasonable merchant would have consented to the additional term**.
 Court holds that limitation of damages is not the type of material term which would cause surprise or hardship, as explicitly identified in  UCC § 2-207 comment 5.
-Thus, court rules TC erred in awarding damages beyond the limitation.
+Thus, court rules TC erred in awarding damages beyond the limitation

+---